LBHackney-IT/lbh-core-pathway-pilot/README.md

 Users can:

-- start, resume and complete workflows
+- start, resume and complete workflows on a kanban column interface
-- approve workflows on behalf of other users
+- approve and authorise workflows on behalf of other users
 - review and reassess workflows using a novel side-by-side interface
 ---